itsAR-VR/pricebot/README.md

 export OPENAI_API_KEY=sk-your-key
 ```

-With the flag enabled, document and WhatsApp processors fall back to GPT-based extraction when heuristics miss price lines.
-Use `--option prefer_llm=true` with the CLI to force AI parsing for specific runs.
+With the flag enabled, document, WhatsApp, and spreadsheet processors fall back to GPT-based extraction when heuristics miss price lines.
+Use `--option prefer_llm=true` with the CLI to force AI parsing for specific runs (spreadsheets will still merge heuristic-only rows when the LLM skips them).

 ### Testing
 ```bash